kwirica/gofr/docs/user_guide/introduction.md

 ### Active Reconciliation Pair

+This show the pair of data sources which have been activated.

 ### Active Partition Stats

+These are the various key points to note under the active partion for the logged in user

 ### Language

+This feature allows users to select the language to be used in the system among the various options

 ### Map Visualization

+Map visialization displays the facilities in the active partition on a map

 ### Tabular Visualization

+Tabular Visualization displays the facilities in the active partition in a list/ tabular form
 ## Logging Out

 To log out of the GOFR system: